 It used to be a sizable cave with magnificent stalactites and stalagmites, but it collapsed underwater when the sea took over.

 The Great Blue Hole lies 450 feet below the surface and is a UNESCO World Heritage Site.

 The Lighthouse Reef Atoll is home to this underwater sinkhole, which has a part of deep blue water encircled by shallow turquoise waters.

-On a helicopter trip, a fantastic view of this attraction may be had from above.
+A fantastic view of this attraction may be had from above on a helicopter trip.
 The Turneffe Atoll Island group is another stop on the itinerary.

 Those with a scuba diving certification can explore the natural beauties of ancient underwater tunnels, strange limestone structures, fringing coral, sharks, and other varieties of sea life beneath the surface.

-Although Belize has pleasant weather all year long, the best months to go diving are between April and June when it’s dry, and the weather is at its optimum.
+Although Belize has pleasant weather all year, the best months to go diving are between April and June when it’s dry and the weather is optimum.